Home » Automobile engg » Types of Car Jacks & Their Uses Explained with Pictures [PDF]

 In today’s world, we can get car spare parts and tools easily in any shop.
 As the DIY methods grow, it is equally important to discuss the efficient way of doing the work.
 Eventually, a car is a piece of complex machinery and needs to be handled just as efficiently.

 These are designed to lift the weight of a vehicle, so you can get a true view of what’s going on under the body.
-Working under a vehicle also expects that you will need durable, high-quality car jack parts and axle stands to ensure safety.
+Working under a vehicle also means that you will need durable, high-quality car jack parts and axle stands to ensure safety.

 How Car Jack Works?
 Its Mechanism

-1. Mechanical Jacks
+#1 Mechanical Jacks

 Mechanical Jacks